TextExpander/TextExpanderTouchSDK/README.md

 To acquire / update snippet data, your app needs to:

 1. Provide a URL scheme for getting snippets via x-callback-url:

-    a.
-Set the getSnippetsScheme property of the SMTEDelegateController
+   - Set the `getSnippetsScheme` property of the SMTEDelegateController
-    b.
-Add the scheme to your app's Info in Xcode under "URL Types"
+    - Add the scheme to your app's Info in Xcode under "URL Types"
-    c.
-Implement application:openURL:sourceApplication:annotation: or application:handleOpenURL: in your app delegate, and call [SMTEDelegateController handleGetSnippetsURL:error:cancelFlag:] with any URL's that have that scheme (or which meet the criteria as described in the note below)
+    - Implement `application:openURL:sourceApplication:annotation:` or `application:handleOpenURL:` in your app delegate, and call `[SMTEDelegateController handleGetSnippetsURL:error:cancelFlag:]` with any URL's that have that scheme (or which meet the criteria as described in the note below)
-    d.
-If cancelFlag is returned as true, the user has Share Snippets turned off in TextExpander and did not permit sharing temporarily when prompted.
+    - If `cancelFlag` is returned as true, the user has Share Snippets turned off in TextExpander and did not permit sharing temporarily when prompted.
 If error is not nil, an error occurred, and you should probably inform the user.

-2. Add a user interface element to your app which, when touched, initiates acquisition / updating of snippet data by calling - [SMTEDelegateController getSnippets]
+2. Add a user interface element to your app which, when touched, initiates acquisition / updating of snippet data by calling `- [SMTEDelegateController getSnippets]`
-3. Set the clientAppName property of the SMTEDelegateController, which is used to display the name of your app in the TextExpander app, as might be the case when Share Snippets is turned off to identify which app is requesting snippet data and offering the user a choice to turn Share Snippets on or to cancel.
+3. Set the `clientAppName` property of the SMTEDelegateController, which is used to display the name of your app in the TextExpander app, as might be the case when Share Snippets is turned off to identify which app is requesting snippet data and offering the user a choice to turn Share Snippets on or to cancel.

+Example setup: <pre>self.textExpander = [[SMTEDelegateController alloc] init];<br>[self.textView setDelegate:self.textExpander];  // required for expansion<br>[self.textExpander setNextDelegate:self]; // if you still want to receive iOS delegate messages
+self.textExpander.getSnippetsScheme = @"supertyper-xc"; // your URL scheme
+self.textExpander.clientAppName = @"SuperTyper"; // your app's name </pre>
 Note that you can use an existing URL scheme as your getSnippetsScheme if you want to.
 The callback URLs will look like these:

 - getSnippetsScheme://x-callback-url/TextExpanderSettings*[more…]*

-So you can easily examine the URL for the presence of x-callback-url in the URL host and /TextExpander as the prefix of the URL path to determine whether or not a given URL is a snippet data callback to your URL scheme.
+To differentiate from other URL calls your app receives, examine the URL for the presence of x-callback-url in the URL host and /TextExpander as the prefix of the URL path to determine whether or not a given URL is a snippet data callback to your URL scheme.

-To provide users information about the current status of TextExpander data, you can use `expansionStatusForceLoad:snippetCount:loadDate:error:` to obtain the last-obtained snippet settings'  modification date, or find that no snippet settings have yet been fetched.
+To provide users information about the current status of TextExpander data, you can use `expansionStatusForceLoad:snippetCount:loadDate:error:` to obtain the last-fetched snippet settings'  modification date, or find that no snippet settings have yet been fetched.

 Please note that it is possible, though unlikely, that your app will be unloaded when TextExpander touch is launched.
-You may find that you will need code before or after you call [SMTEDelegateController handleGetSnippetsURL:] to check your app's state and to restore it if necessary.
+You may find that you will need code before or after you call `[SMTEDelegateController handleGetSnippetsURL:]` to check your app's state and to restore it if necessary.

 ### Usage Notes